bromagosa/microblocks-site/docs/posts/blog-2020-01-10-how-to-translate-microblocks.md

 Where *[Your Language]* is the name of the language you want to translate to.
-Please note that this name should not be in English, but in the language you're translating to itself.
+Please note that this name should not be in English, but in the language you're translating to.
 For instance, for French you would use "Français", and for Arabic you would use "عربى".

-This will have generated a new translation file that you can find under the *translations* folder.
-You can now edit it with your favorite text editor and follow the instructions in the next section.
+This will generate a new translation file that you can find under the *translations* folder.
+You can now follow the instructions in the next section.

 <a name="translating" style="visibility:hidden"></a>
 ### Editing a language file